kikidebruijne/j21-project/resume.md

 #### Data Analysis Process :

-1. Used pivot table showing the change in percentage of costs of attendance by university.
-Copied the values and special pasted them into a new sheet called “Percentage_change_costs_of_attendance”.
+1. Utilized a pivot table to illustrates the changes in percentage of costs of attendance by university.
+Subsequently, I duplicated the values and used a special paste function to transfer them into a freshly created sheet named "Percentage_change_costs_of_attendance."
     - ![Image 8-7-23 at 10 23 PM 2](https://github.com/kikidebruijne/j21-project/assets/140004293/04d58c17-6fb5-434b-951d-46c8ff2ed207)
-2. Created a new column and combined the change in percentages of In-state and Out-state costs of attendance by using the formula =(B2+C2)/2.
+2. Created a new column and combined the change in percentages of In-state and Out-of-State costs of attendance by using the formula =(B2+C2)/2.
 3. Selected the new column and sorted sheet from Z to A, leaving highest percentages at the top, and lowest percentages at the bottom.
 Screenshotted top 5.
 4. Then created a new pivot table from the Financial_aid_by_university sheet; added university to Values and changes in percentages per financial aid to values.
 5. Created a filter and selected top 5 universities.